A Dietitian’s Guide To Eating More Sustainably

-Here at JOI, we proudly ditched plastic by switching to a glass container for our plant bases, and a 100% compostable packaging for our oat milk powder.
+Here at JOI, we proudly ditched single-use plastic by switching to a glass container for our plant bases, and PCR packaging for our oat milk powder.
 By choosing JOI, you are reducing roughly 85% of packaging waste with our jars, and up to 96% with our pails!

 Let’s Do This.

 Living more sustainably involves every aspect of your life; from the transportation you take, to how much you spend on your energy bill.
 But what you put on your plate is an even more powerful contributor to your environmental footprint.
 By adopting these small, simple tips, you can make a large, positive impact.
 Beyond environmental concerns, the current food systems promote non-nutritious, unhealthy food choices.
 Eating a more sustainable diet is not only beneficial for the Earth, but also beneficial for your health.

 5 Tips To Make Comfort Dishes More Nutritious

 It’s easy to get carried away in the kitchen after digging into grandma’s old recipe book, especially during the holiday season.
 However, although we believe food is pleasure, we also believe food is nourishment.
 So, why can’t we enjoy the meals you love, while nourishing your body with good-for-you foods that make you feel great?

 Feeling Blue?
 Try Adding These 5 Mood-Boosting Foods To Your Diet

 If you’re feeling blue, you may want to try switching up your diet.
 The foods we eat play a significant role in how we feel, which gives us another reason to prioritize a healthy, nutritious diet for both mental and physical health.
 A registered dietitian explains the relationship between food and mood.